How to install openresty-resty on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Which Enterprise Linux versions is openresty-resty available for?

-openresty-resty is available for RHEL 7, 8 and the matching AlmaLinux, Rocky Linux and Oracle Linux releases.
+openresty-resty is available for RHEL 7, 8.